 Fencing and other physical obstacles are probably the most humane forms of rodent control that you can employ.
 Fencing made from 1″ to ½” wire mesh buried roughly two feet below the ground and about 2 feet above the ground will stop just about any pestiferous rodent or garden-feeders, including moles.
 Hardware cloth might also be fixed to the sides of porches and other areas where chipmunks , squirrels, and groundhogs might find their way under buildings, which are perfect places for rodents to nest.

-Plastic tubes that are carefully (and loosely) wrapped around telephone wires and power cables will prevent squirrels and chipmunks from gaining access to rooftops.
+Plastic tubing werapped around wires and cables will protect them from rodents that gnaw on them.
 The trick is to get about 3′ to 4′ of PVC pipe around the cable loose enough that when a squirrel or chipmunk attempts to cross over it, it spins and throws the offending rodent to the ground.

 Sanitation and property maintenance will help ensure that food to eat and places for rodents to hide are kept to a minimum.
 Clearing brush, debris, hedges, and piles of rocks from property will help you keep rabbits, squirrels, chipmunks and groundhogs from making your yard into a hideout.
 While sealing birdfeed containers and pet food supplies in rubber tubs or automatic dispensing machines will help prevent pest rodents from getting a free meal.

 Live traps from Havahart are always a good alternative to lethal rodent traps.
 Further trauma to the trapped animal can usually be avoided by placing a breathable fabric or cotton sheet over the trap while transporting the animal to its new home.
-Be sure to find a habitat that is suitable as a new home for the rodent and give yourself enough time to allow the animal to leave the trap on its own—sometimes trapped animals need a little time to gain the courage to peek out of the trap door to make sure the coast is clear and make a run for it.
+Make sure that new home is in a habitat that will work for the rodent (read: not in the mouth of a cat or fox), and secondly be sure you give enough time for the rodent to make its way out on its own.
+Less traumatic for the poor little beastie.
+If you need to get a solid live trap, you can choose from a variety of them at Amazon.